 Bigger isn’t always better; that’s why micro campers have become so popular.
 These very small campers get you out camping and adventuring without the stress of maneuvering a big vehicle or taking on a big financial investment.
-They’re even able to get places some of the bigger rigs aren’t even able to get to.
+They’re even able to get to places some larger rigs aren’t able to.

 Let’s learn more about these tiny campers and how they enable big adventures, despite their size.

 The term “micro camper” can be used as a catch-all term for very small campers.
 This includes small, lightweight trailers (often of the teardrop variety) that are easily hitched up to smaller tow vehicles.
 It also includes small SUVs and cars converted into campers.
 Some even consider camper vans and minivan conversions as micro campers.

 These small campers are a step up in convenience and comfort from tent camping.
 They also make great entry-level vehicles for RVing since they generally don’t require an upgrade of your current commuter vehicle.

 If you’re not familiar with micro campers, you should know that they’re typically not the answer for the whole family, and are often used in conjunction with tents.
 A micro camper is generally suitable for two people, but some can shelter up to five.

 Micro campers aren’t known for their luxurious amenities.
 You won’t find a kitchen or even a bathroom.
 They’re a basic solution to traveling on a budget.
 Micro campers are a convenient and affordable alternative to motorhomes, fifth wheels, and travel trailers.
 You simply attach your micro camper to the tow hitch of your vehicle, and off you go.

 If you’re going to tow a micro camper behind your vehicle, you need to make sure your transmission can handle the weight.
 Do the necessary research to determine your vehicle’s towing capacity and GVWR if you don’t already know it.